xph9876/RNA-mediated_DSB_repair/README.md

 ### Trimming

 Trimming must be performed on all raw reads, DNA-seq and RNA-seq, before the other stages.
 First, the reads must first be processed with [cutadapt](https://cutadapt.readthedocs.io/en/stable/) and then with the trimming scripts `trimming/trim_F_tag.py` (forward strand reads) and `trimming/trim_R_tag.py` (reverse strand reads).
-See Methods of the [publication](#citation) for more details.
+See the Methods of the [publication](#citation) for more details.

 ### Frequency of intron